Show simple item record

 dc.date.updated2024-04-16T08:33:03Z

-dc.description.abstractThis chapter explores the ethical concerns raised by the digital collection and use of big data.
-We start by summarising the digital processes by which data are collected and the ways algorithms work, which provide the source of the ethical issues we review.
-We then look at the impact of these processes on two key ethical values: namely, autonomy and equality.
-As we note these values lie behind many core constitutional principles.
-With regard to the former, we discuss how autonomy is undermined by a lack of data privacy, which leads to manipulation and domination.
-So far as the latter is concerned, we show how equality is undermined by discrimination and a lack of fairness as well as a lack of accountability.
-We then address some of the main related regulatory challenges.
+dc.description.abstractThis chapter explores the ethical concerns raised by the digital collection and use of Big Data.
+It starts by summarizing the digital processes by which data are collected and the ways algorithms work, which provide the source of the ethical issues the chapter reviews.
+The chapter then looks at the impact of these processes on two key ethical values: namely autonomy and equality.
+These values lie behind many core constitutional principles.
+With regard to the former, the chapter discusses how autonomy is undermined by a lack of data privacy, which leads to manipulation and domination.
+So far as the latter is concerned, the authors show how equality is undermined by discrimination and a lack of fairness as well as a lack of accountability.
+The chapter then addresses some of the main related regulatory challenges.
 While conventional constitutional principles justify going beyond self-regulation by the corporations themselves, the digital sector can elude the standard, state-based, constitutional mechanisms associated with liberal constitutionalism.
 As such, it requires the development of global and social forms of constitutionalism, though these too face both practical and ethical challenges.en_GB

-dc.identifier.citationIn: Oxford Handbook on Digital Constitutionalism, edited by G. De Gregorio, O. Pollicino, P. Valcke.
-Awaiting full citation and DOIen_GB
+dc.identifier.citationIn: Oxford Handbook on Digital Constitutionalism, edited by Giovanni De Gregorio, Oreste Pollicino, and Peggy Valckeen_GB

 dc.identifier.urihttp://hdl.handle.net/10871/135756